 An acknowledgment of your commitment to ethical standards and IFJ's Code of Ethics.
-The IPC recognises the IFJ Declaration of Principles on the Conduct of Journalists.
+The IPC recognises the IFJ Global Charter of Ethics for Journalists.

 A symbol of solidarity between media professionals.
 IPC card holders belong to the IFJ family.
 The IPC connects journalists globally and ensures that IFJ affiliated organisations extend to the IPC bearer assistance and courtesy in the performance of her/his mission.

 A guarantee of IFJ assistance across the globe.
 Journalists travelling in conflict zones have testified to the benefits of the IPC .
 It has helped many journalists get out of tricky situations in dealing with soldiers, police or officials.